 - 1 pound chicken breasts (boneless & skinless) cut into nugget sized chunks

 - 1 cup dill pickle juice

 - 1 large egg

 - 1 1/2 cup flour

 - 1 tablespoon powdered sugar

 - 1/4 cup mayo

 - 2 teaspoons lemon juice

-- Working in batches, add the uncooked chicken to the hot oil to cook.
+Working in batches, add the uncooked chicken to the hot oil to cook.
 With tongs, turn each nugget over to cook well on all sides until the nuggets are golden brown.
 The cook times will vary depending on the size of chicken pieces.

 I’m excited for you to make them!